Valuing, embracing and implementing cultural competency and diversity within our organization

 How does cultural competency impact me in my position?

-While performing services as either an employee of Delta Dental or as a provider participating in one of Delta Dental’s networks, you may encounter people with a variety of backgrounds and experiences, including individuals with: various income levels and education; different races and ethnicities; physical, emotional or behavioral disabilities; different ages; various sexual and gender identities; and different religious or spiritual backgrounds.
+While performing services as a provider participating in one of Delta Dental’s networks, you may encounter people with a variety of backgrounds and experiences, including individuals with: various income levels and education; different races and ethnicities; physical, emotional or behavioral disabilities; different ages; various sexual and gender identities; and different religious or spiritual backgrounds.

 As such, you will need to: